Partition of property

-Partition of a pension plan consists, for the member, in paying his or her debt by transferring to his or her spouse a part of the benefits accumulated in the plan.
-Thus, it is the member's debt, not a pension fund debt.
+Partition of a pension plan consists, for the member, in paying his or her debt by transferring to his or her former spouse a part of the benefits accumulated in the plan.

 Applicable rules of partition

-Civil Code provides that, for the purposes of family patrimony, no one may contravene the rules of partition provided for in specific laws, such as the
+The Civil Code of Québec provides that, for the purposes of family patrimony, no one may contravene the rules of partition provided for in specific laws, such as the Supplemental Pension Plans Act.

 Limit of 50% of the benefits

-Civil Code provides that the debt related to partition of the family patrimony cannot be paid by transferring more than half of the benefits in pension plans subject to or established by an act such as the Supplemental Pension Plans Act, to which he or she is a member of.
+The Civil Code of Québec provides that the debt related to partition of the family patrimony cannot be paid by transferring more than half of the benefits in pension plans subject to or established by an act such as the Supplemental Pension Plans Act, to which he or she is a member of.

 - to partition of the family patrimony (and not, for example for the partition of acquests)

-The 50% limit (50% of the total benefits, not 50% of benefits accumulated during the marriage) is calculated according to the value at the time of valuation, before interest.
+The 50% limit (50% of the total, not 50% of what was accrued during the marriage) is calculated according to the value of the benefits at the time of valuation, before interest.

-- It applies to all of the plans subject to or established by a legislative act.
-For example, if a spouse has benefits in 2 pension plans, the first with a value of 30 000 $ and the second with a value of 25 000 $, he or she can transfer the total value of the benefits in the second plan.
+It applies to all of the plans subject to or established by an Act.
+For example, if a former spouse has benefits in 2 pension plans, the first with a value of $30 000 and the second with a value of $25 000 he or she can transfer the total value of the benefits in the second plan.

 Given the information above, the plan administrator cannot always know with certainty that a judgment granting more than half of the total value of the benefits in a plan exceeds the limit.